School of Public ServiceMPA Concentrations

 [ skip to content ]

-Students have a choice of three MPA degree paths (click on each to open):
+Students have a choice of several MPA degree paths (click on each to open):

-The 18 elective credit hours are the student's choice with the Traditional MPA.
-Those courses can be classes where the student has a broad interest in public administration OR can be among available courses within a narrower interest area.
+The 15 elective credit hours are the student's choice with the Traditional MPA.
+Those courses can be classes where the student has a broad interest in public administration OR can be among available courses within a narrower interest area, such as the courses within a concentration or Certificate.

 Students may also take elective courses in other academic areas, pending approval of the Graduate Program Director and subsequently noted in DegreeWorks.